iamweswilson/iamweswilson-timeline/site/index.md

     failures alongside their successes.
 As Yoda once said, “The greatest teacher, failure is.”
 values:
+  - copy: >-
+      Leading our badass marketing team to help communicate the benefits of open infrastructure and defining OSF‘s place in this evolving market.
+Level of success TBD.
+    title: 'Director of Marketing, OpenStack Foundation '
+    year: 2019
   - copy: >
       This site started off as a fun side project to get my hands further into serverless development.
 It turned into a writing exercise and deep dive